Do you struggle with your relationship to alcohol?

 He then went on to conduct subsequent experiments in a “rat park” where the rats had a social network, space, and an enriching environment, in which they no longer chose to consume the cocaine and would even detox themselves voluntarily if they entered the space previously addicted.

 What this tells us is that, even in animals, community is the prevention and the treatment for self-abuse.
-Many argue this is why and how 12 Step programs enjoy the persistent success that they do.
-They offer community.
+Many argue this is one of the reasons that 12 Step programs enjoy the persistent success that they do.
+They offer community and a roadmap towards orientation away from the ego and towards the collective.

-But the problem with them is that they still make the substance the enemy.
+While I appreciate the power of the 12 Step model to induce spiritual awakening, if not worked with proper support or intention, the abstinence mandate may render the now sober individual disempowered cowering under the looming specter of The Drink.
 Charles Eisenstein has taught me that viewing the world through a lens of good and bad maintains the very bad we seek to eliminate.
 In demonizing alcohol (or anything, for that matter), you maintain the war forever.
 We empower this seeming enemy when we choose to perceive it as a dangerous overlord.

 When there is an enemy at all, we are divided, and we strengthen the very dynamic of warfare that we were hoping to resolve through our efforts.